nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete all students from a particular module in the list.
+1. User requests to delete all students from a particular module.
 2. TAPA deletes the students.

    Use case ends.